shefali00/Invoice-Extractor-using-Gemini/README.md

 3. Gemini interprets the image and responds based on visual + textual data.
 4. The response is displayed in the Streamlit UI.

----

-Let me know if you'd like a visual example or to extend this into a full invoice parser with table extraction.